In Canada, one of the options available to provide debt relief is debt consolidation.

 Instead of multiple loan payments with different interest rates, you make one monthly payment to your agency.
 This makes it easier to remember and budget for.

 It will affect your credit score.
-Even after you’ve repaid everything, the fact you were in a debt management program will show up for six more years.
+Even after you’ve repaid everything, the fact that you were in a debt management program will show up for six more years.

 Your credit counseling agency will charge service fees.